Fluctuation of the Largest Eigenvalue of a Kernel Matrix with application in Graphon-based Random Graphs: Simulations

-\paragraph{\textbf{Largest Eigenvalue of Adjacency Matrix:}} Here we once again generate $U_1,\ldots,U_n$ randomly from $\mathrm{Unif}[0,1]$ and construct Adjacency Matrix using the Graphon $W_1$ and $W_2$ following \eqref{eq:defAn}.
+Here we once again generate $U_1,\ldots,U_n$ randomly from $\mathrm{Unif}[0,1]$ and construct Adjacency Matrix using the Graphon $W_1$ and $W_2$ following \eqref{eq:defAn}.
 Once again as above we consider $n=1000$ and $n=100$ for $W_1$ and $W_2$ respectively, and calculate the largest eigenvalue of the Adjacency matrix.
 We repeat the experiment $500$ times to have $500$ sample for the largest eigenvalue and follow the scalings from Theorem \ref{t:main2} to provide the histogram of the samples.
 To compare with the asymptotic distribution we once again generate $10^5$ samples from the asymptotic distribution and provide histogram using the samples.
-The comparision between sample and asymptotic distribution is provided in Figure \ref{fig:Adjmat}, in particular the asymptotic distribution presented in Theorem \ref{t:main2} is validated by the comparison from Figures \ref{fig:sub1Adj} and \ref{fig:sub2Adj}.
+The comparison between sample and asymptotic distribution is provided in Figure \ref{fig:Adjmat}, in particular the asymptotic distribution presented in Theorem \ref{t:main2} is validated by the comparison from Figures \ref{fig:sub1Adj} and \ref{fig:sub2Adj}.